-In this post, we have attempted to collate these offerings to help you get through this extremely difficult time.
+In this post, we have attempted to collate these offerings, and the latest support packages by the Victorian Government to help you get through this extremely difficult time.

 Please keep in mind that there is still a lot of ‘grey area’ around much of the legislation.

 So, if you are interested in accessing support - your next step should be to speak with a relevant advisor (accountant, personal banker, etc) or with the government institution directly.

 We’re closely monitoring announcements and will update this article accordingly.

 The Victorian Government has released grants of up to $20 million to help small businesses adapt to online operations.
 This allows eligible businesses to access off-the-shelf digital programs like Shopify or Squareonline, training, and workshops needed to thrive online under a COVID normal.

 At this stage, details about eligibility and accessing this funding are yet to be provided.